martaritana/RepData_PeerAssessment1/PA1_template.md

 ```
 ## What is the average daily activity pattern?

-Time series of 5 minut interval...
+Time series of 5 minute interval on the plot that illustrates activity height during a day.

 ```r
 activity.by.interval <- aggregate(steps ~ interval, data = activity, FUN = mean)